Aditya818944/webcore/README.md

-5. @OnStartup
+ ## 5 @OnStartup Annotation
-Executes methods during server startup.
+   * Executes methods during server startup.

-Rules
-Must return void
-Unique priority required
-Cannot use @Forward
+   * Method must have void return type
+   * Each @Onstartup method must have a unique priority
+   * No two methods can share the same priority
+   * Priority determines execution order
+ ### NOTES :
+   * @Forward cannot be used with @Onstartup
+   * Method should not depend on runtime request data

  ## Example
     @Path("/student")
     public class Student {